gcontreras89/SCP_Onboarding/Exercises/SCP_Exercises.md

 ## Description
 This course provides an introduction to working with the SAP Cloud Platform.
 We will begin with an understanding of the structure of accounts within the cloud platform, and walk through creating accounts, subaccounts, organizations and spaces.
-Finally, we will create a project to model and build a simple application and UI to be deployed.
+Finally, we will create a project to model and build a simple application and UI to be deployed and ultimately uninstalled.
+We will be using the SAP Cloud Platform Cockpit, SAP Web IDE Full-Stack and the Command Line Interface (CLI).

 For more information about SAP Cloud Platform in general, you might visit: